Medically reviewed by Aimee Paik, MD

 Last updated 10/3/2022

 For skincare nerds in the know, tretinoin is the Holy Grail when it comes to effective skincare ingredients.
-Over and over it has been clinically proven to prevent and treat and help with It may not be as trendy as rose quartz facial rollers or have the instant gratification of a pearl-infused serum, but tretinoin works.
+Over and over it has been clinically proven to boost radiance, prevent and treat wrinkles and fine lines, and help with acne.
+It may not be as trendy as rose quartz facial rollers or have the instant gratification of a pearl-infused serum, but tretinoin works.
 Unfortunately, the many benefits of tretinoin often come along with a side of irritated and flaky skin and there’s a lot of information out there about how to get all the pros without any of the cons.
 We’ve investigated some of the most common tretinoin myths and are here to help you separate fact from fiction.

-If you’re interested in tapping into tretinoin’s wonders for yourself, you can always get your hands on Apostrophe’s Tretinoin Formula (we use a cream base to mitigate dryness 😉).
+If you’re interested in tapping into tretinoin’s wonders for yourself, you can always get your hands on Apostrophe Tretinoin Formula (which uses a cream base to mitigate dryness 😉).
 And you can find lots of tips for combating tretinoin’s pesky side effects here!
-Remember: there’s a lot of information out there – when in doubt, always talk to your doctor.
+Remember: there’s a lot of information out there – when in doubt, always talk to your dermatology provider.

 Have any other tretinoin myths you want us to investigate?
-Send an email to email@example.com or tweet at us @hi_apostrophe!
+Tweet at us @hi_apostrophe!